KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Gestures-Article.md

     )
 ```

-This will automatically apply all standard gestures for the provided action.
-You can also set up fully custom actions with this modifier,
+This will apply all standard gestures for the provided action.
+You can also set up completely custom gesture actions with this modifier.
-using the ``SwiftUICore/View/keyboardButtonGestures(action:repeatTimer:calloutContext:isPressed:scrollState:releaseOutsideTolerance:doubleTapAction:longPressAction:pressAction:releaseAction:repeatAction:dragAction:endAction:)`` modifier variant.